Law and economics: Influence

-The economic analysis of law has been influential in the United States as well as elsewhere.
-Judicial opinions use economic analysis and the theories of law and economics with some regularity, in the US but also, increasingly, in Commonwealth countries and in Europe.
-The influence of law and economics has also been felt in legal education, with graduate programs in the subject being offered in a number of countries.
-The influence of law and economics in civil law countries may be gauged from the availability of textbooks of law and economics, in English as well as in other European languages (Schäfer and Ott 2004; Mackaay 2013).
+The economic analysis of law has been influential in the United States and elsewhere.
+Judicial opinions in the United States use economic analysis and the theories of law and economics with some regularity, and increasingly in Commonwealth countries and in Europe.
+The influence of law and economics has also been felt in legal education, with graduate programs in the subject being offered in some countries.
+The influence of law and economics in civil law countries may be gauged by the availability of law and economics textbooks in English and other European languages (Schäfer and Ott 2004; Mackaay 2013).

 Many law schools in North America, Europe, and Asia have faculty members with a graduate degree in economics.
 In addition, many professional economists now study and write on the relationship between economics and legal doctrines.
 Anthony Kronman, former dean of Yale Law School, has written that "the intellectual movement that has had the greatest influence on American academic law in the past quarter-century [of the 20th Century]" is law and economics.

 A 2025 study found that the judges who attended an intensive economics course at the Manne Economics Institute for Federal Judges subsequently "use[d] more economics language in their opinions, rule[d] against regulatory agencies more often, and impose[d] more severe criminal sentences."
 Almost half of all federal judges between 1976 and 1999 were trained in this economics course.

 Criticisms

-Despite its influence, the law and economics movement has been criticized from a number of directions.
+Despite its influence, the law and economics movement has been criticized from several directions.
 This is especially true of normative law and economics.
 Because most law and economics scholarship operates within a neoclassical framework, fundamental criticisms of neoclassical economics have been drawn from other, competing frameworks, though there are numerous internal critiques as well.
-Yet other schools of economic thought have emerged and have been applied to the work of law and economics in, for example, the work of Edgardo Buscaglia and Robert Cooter in the book "Law and Economics of Development".
+Yet other schools of economic thought have emerged and been applied to in the field of law and economics—for example, the work of Edgardo Buscaglia and Robert Cooter in the book "Law and Economics of Development".

 Rational choice theory

-Critics of the economic analysis of legal questions have argued that normative economic analysis does not capture the importance of human rights and concerns for distributive justice.
+Critics of the economic analysis of legal questions have argued that normative economic analysis fails to capture the importance of human rights and concerns about distributive justice.
 Some of the heaviest criticisms of law and economics come from the critical legal studies movement, in particular Duncan Kennedy and Mark Kelman.
-Jon D. Hanson, of Harvard Law School, argues that our legal, economic, political, and social systems are unduly influenced by an individualistic model of behavior based on preferences, instead of a model that incorporates cognitive biases and social norms.
+Jon D. Hanson, of Harvard Law School, argues that our legal, economic, political, and social systems are unduly influenced by an individualistic model of behavior based on preferences, rather than one that incorporates cognitive biases and social norms.